huyhuy8122001/RetellAI-Socket-Audio/README.md

 For more details, refer to the [blog post]() I mentioned above.

-Questions?
-Join our Slack channel byt going to https://joinslack/jambonz.org.
+## I have more questions!

-Enjoy!
+Join our Slack channel by going to https://joinslack/jambonz.org.